QCaudron/fieldday/_sources/schedule.md

 | **19:30** | The {term}`raffle` !
 Door prizes galore.                                      |
 | **20:00** | *Making {term}`contacts over satellite<Satellite QSO>`*, a workshop by Quentin K7DRQ.        |
 | **21:00** | {term}`The Nine O'clock Net<PSRG Nets>` with Schevonne KJ7USZ.                      |

-**The fun continues on Saturday night.** We operate all night, making as many contacts as possible.
-Stick around and remember you are welcome to [camp out in a tent or in a vehicle](location.md).

 ## Sunday, June 26th